 Our faculty employ a wide variety of methods, from ethnographic fieldwork and in-depth interviews to multivariate statistical analyses, in order to study diverse questions, such as the impact of the criminal justice system on women and racial minorities, the integration of immigrant women into New York City, the influence of race and class on local community politics, the influence of urban policies on New York City's housing market and neighborhoods, the portrayal of Latinos in popular culture, and the effects of religion on gender relations.

-Faculty in this area: Avishai; Bush; Flavin; Fuentes; Gautney; Gilbertson; Rhomberg; Rodriguez, C.; Rodriguez, O.; Rosenbaum; Weinshenker
+Faculty in this area: Avishai; Bush; Flavin; Fountain; Gautney; Gilbertson; Rhomberg; Rodriguez, C.; Rodriguez, O.; Smangs; Rosenbaum; Weinshenker